MCBasterSheet/MCBasterSheet/MCB150/pages/Chapter 11: Nucleic Acid Structure, DNA Replication, and Chromosome Structure.md

+># DNA has been Important as shit.
+They a Real One
+>
 > 10-17-2001 Mario was out of prison and was convicted of a shit load of things until they used DNA evidence that Edwin M was the real crime committer
 >
 > He committed another crime and they matched his DNA